rmnavr/wy/docs/02_Basic.md

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- No continuator required ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->

-# Elements that do not require continuator
+# Elements that do not autowrap

-When line starts with elements, that by hy logic can never be head of s-expression, they will not be auto-wrapped, so continuator `\` may be omitted:
+When line starts with elements, that by hy logic can never be head of s-expression, they will not be auto-wrapped, so continuator `\` may be omitted.

+Code below gives full list of such elements:
 ```hy
 func          | (func
     #(+ x 3)  |     #(+ x 3)  ; valid hy expression